Indonesia government plans daily living allowance, compensation for families hit by Sumatra floods

 The government is also preparing compensation for deceased victims and those who are seriously injured.

-Families of those who died will receive 15 million rupiah, while victims with serious injuries will receive five million rupiah, said Saifullah.
+Families of those who died will receive 15 million rupiah, while victims with serious injuries will receive 5 million rupiah, said Saifullah.

 Speaking to the media on Thursday, Saifullah said that his ministry has so far distributed over 100 billion rupiah in aid across the affected provinces.